jimdigriz/freeradius-oauth2-perl/README.md

 ## `timestamp`

 Returns the epoch time of when the authorization token was created.
+Takes a single argument, the User-Name.

 ## `expires_in`

 Returns the time in seconds, from `timestamp`, that the [authorization token is valid](https://tools.ietf.org/html/rfc6749#section-5.1).
 If this is unset, it returns `-1`.

+Takes a single argument, the User-Name.

 For example: